 At Stone King we regularly work with charity trustees, particularly those who are newly appointed and need a little help to learn what the role involves and guidance on best practice.
 Most charities rely on help from volunteers to carry out their charitable work, so it is important for trustees to think about how they can support them in return.
 Charities that spend time making sure their volunteers are happy and looked after will find it easier to retain volunteers and their contribution will ultimately be more helpful to the charity and its beneficiaries.

-- Develop an appraisal system: by dedicating time to your volunteers to provide feedback on their support, perhaps once per year, it will help them to realise how appreciated and noticed their efforts have been.
+By dedicating time to your volunteers to provide feedback on their support, perhaps once per year, it will help them to realise how appreciated and noticed their efforts have been.
 Any appraisal should of course focus on the positive contribution they have made during the year, but it might also be an opportunity to help their development with constructive and tactful feedback, if appropriate.

 Our charity trustee training sessions offer a series of workshops covering topics including charity volunteers, employees and safeguarding; traditional and innovative ways to raise funds; accounts; data protection and commercial issues; and buying, selling and maintaining property, among other topics.